 There will likely be more than enough people involved in the wedding party to require supplementary roles.
 If your budget allows, consider hiring professional assistants to ensure everything runs smoothly.

-If you plan to have any kind of “extra” role, it might be easier to find someone outside your group to fill that position.
+If you plan to have any “extra” role, finding someone outside your group to fill that position might be easier.
 You don’t need to hire someone from the same profession, but having different skill sets can help ensure everyone gets their job done right.

-Your wedding party probably won’t need every member listed above if you choose to do everything yourself.
-However, you should still think about how much time each person will take.
+Your wedding party won’t need every member listed above if you do everything yourself.
+However, it would be best to consider how much time each person will take.

-If you decide to have helpers, you’ll need to determine what each person does.
+You must determine what each person does if you decide to have helpers.
 For example, you might ask the following questions:

 - What jobs do I need help with?